-I write the weekly opinion column for The Fort Stockton Pioneer, and write the concepts for the Texas Toast editorial cartoon–a locally oriented cartoon illustrated by reporter and artist Jeremy Gonzalez.
-The first of those cartoons below was in response to a local game room raid which took place on Valentine’s Day, and the second was published during the recent campaigns for President.
+I wrote the weekly opinion column for The Fort Stockton Pioneer for three years, finally stepping out in August 2017, and wrote the concepts for the Texas Toast editorial cartoon–a locally oriented cartoon illustrated by reporter and artist Jeremy Gonzalez.
+The first of those cartoons below was in response to a local game room raid which took place on Valentine’s Day, and the second was published during the campaigns for President.

 Page Design/Newspaper Design